open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

-#### Figure 23.
+#### Figure 26.
 A grantFloor event inviting an agent to service a specific request.

-Figure 23 shows an alternate use-case for the _grantFloor_ event.
+Figure 26 shows an alternate use-case for the _grantFloor_ event.
 In this use case an agent is already present in a multi-party conversation.
 It does not currently have the floor and has not requested it.
 It is an observer in the conversation.
 The convener, floor manager or another agent can direct a _grantFloor_ event to an agent with a _dialogEvent_ to invite the agent to take the floor and describing the purpose of the request.
 This is very similar in structure and purpose to an _invite_ event but is sent to an agent that is already party to the conversation.

-The event has two parameters.
-The optional _dialogEvent_ explains in natural anguage and supporting media to the recipient describing what is requested of them.
-This might be a user utterance or an instruction generated by another agent or the floor manager.
-This is in dialogEvent format as per [2].

 The optional _reason_ is a placeholder for a categorical label for the reason for the floor grant.
 The categories of this label are not yet defined in this standard.
 The _reason_ can contain any text or be omitted in draft implementations of this message.

+The accompanying private _utterance_ event  explains in natural language and supporting media to the recipient describing what is requested of them.
+This might be a user utterance or an instruction generated by another agent or the floor manager.

 This event is somewhat experimental and is currently informative not normative and may be subject to change.
 Compliant agents do not need to support this event yet but naïve implementations can treat this event as they would an _invite_ event.
 (See section 2.1)

-### 1.19 revokeFloor Event
+### 1.22 revokeFloor Event

     {
       ovon ": {